nutratech/nhlrank/README.rst

  NHL ranker
 ************

-Track current rankings, as well as trends and recent patterns.
+Track current rankings, as well as trends and recent patterns for your favorite team.

 Model the probability of winning the next game, making playoffs, winning specific playoff games, or the championship as a whole.

+Notes
+#####

-I hope to expend the individual/player statistics at some point too.
+I hope to extend this to include individual/player statistics at some point too.

 Initially this will be available as a command line interface.